-Where to See Cherry Blossoms in the Lower Hudson Valley this Spring
+Where to See Cherry Blossoms in Westchester and the Lower Hudson Valley This Spring

 Spring is in the air, and that means it's cherry blossom time.
-These beautiful flowers typically start blooming in late March through early June in the New York region.
-In addition to the opportunities to see cherry blossoms in New York City—including the famous Sakura Matsuri annual cherry blossom festival at the Brooklyn Botanical Garden—there are some great spots north of the city.
+These beautiful flowers typically bloom in late March through early June in the New York region.
+In addition to the opportunities to see cherry blossoms in New York City—including the famous blooms at the Brooklyn Botanic Garden—there are some great spots north of the city.

-Cherry blossoms in full bloom.
-Photo courtesy of Harbor Island Park.
+The Cherry blossoms are gorgeous at Harbor Island Park.

 Harbor Island Park – Mamaroneck

-Located at Mamaroneck Avenue and Boston Post Road, the 44-acre Harbor Island Park is home to hundreds of Kwanzan Double Flower Pink cherry trees.
-With views of the Long Island Sound, playgrounds, a spray park and sandy beach, ball fields and picnic tables, Harbor Island is wonderfully suited for a day trip.
-Parking passes are available for purchase for non-Mamaroneck residents.
-The cost is $7 per day during the weekday and $10 per day on the weekend.
+Located at Mamaroneck Avenue and Boston Post Road, the 44-acre Harbor Island Park is home to hundreds of Kwanzan double flower pink cherry trees.
+With views of the Long Island Sound, playgrounds, a spray park and sandy beach, ball fields, and picnic tables, Harbor Island is wonderfully suited for a day trip.
+There is a fee for parking during peak season, so visit the Harbor Island Park website for current pricing.

 Hammond Museum & Japanese Stroll Garden – North Salem

-The Stroll Garden, meant to stimulate all five of our senses, has several types of trees that produce cherry blossoms at different times throughout the season.
-The accompanying museum, meanwhile, is exhibiting work from several artists this spring, including "Sit or Not Sit" chair sculptures by Carl Rattner.
+The Stroll Garden, meant to stimulate all five senses, has several types of trees that produce cherry blossoms at different times throughout the season.
 Admission to the Museum and Garden for non-members is $5 for adults, $4 for seniors.
-Members and all children under 12 are free.
-Make your reservations for Mother's Day brunch!
+Members and all children under 12 are FREE.

 Boscobel House and Gardens – Garrison